ladybug-tools/spider/gbxml-viewer/r12/README.md

 ***

+### 2018-10-30: Many things happening

+Spider gbXML Viewer is embedded in latest release of [OpenStudio]( https://www.openstudio.net/).
+See the [Ladybug Tools forum]( https://discourse.ladybug.tools/t/spider-gbxml-viewer-embedded-in-openstudio/4129 ) for details.

+The code for the OpenStudio edition is maintained in a new repository: [Spider gbXML Tools]( https://www.ladybug.tools/spider-gbxml-tools/ ).
+This code is simpler, faster and better than the current releases.

+So have a look at [Spider gbXML Viewer Basic]( https://www.ladybug.tools/spider-gbxml-tools/gbxml-viewer-basic ) and all the modules in the [Cookbook]( https://www.ladybug.tools/spider-gbxml-tools/#./cookbook/README.md ).
+These scripts will be the basis for future release of the Viewer.

+***

 ## Modules

 The Ladybug Tools/Spider GbXML Viewer is a collection of small JavaScript files that work together to enable the viewing of [gbXML]( http://www.gbxml.org/ ) files.